 Winter Park Ski Resort

-One of Grand County’s main attractions is the popular Winter Park Ski Resort.
-It’s one of the oldest resorts in Colorado, although it recently underwent a few facelifts when it partnered with the Ikon multi-resort pass.
-The resort offers a great trail map featuring detailed descriptions of snowshoe-specific trails that originate from the resort base.
+One of Grand County’s main attractions is the popular Winter Park Ski Resort, one of Colorado’s oldest resorts.
+The resort offers a great trail map featuring detailed descriptions of snowshoe-specific trails from the resort base.

-Additionally, two hour guided snowshoe tours are offered twice a day on weekends (advance reservations recommended).
-These tours depart from the top of the new gondola, so you get to enjoy the scenery without the leg-burning climb.
-The tour ticket also includes your lift ticket.
+Additionally, you can take a tour with a guide.
 The guides are knowledgeable about the history and ecology of the area and therefore are as educational as they are exhilarating.
 Equipment is available to rent at the tour center before hopping a lift up the mountain.
-Take advantage of that lift ticket and apres at the Sunspot Mountaintop Lodge for sunset happy hour with live music.

 Granby Ranch Ski Resort

 Formerly known as Sol Vista Resort, Granby Ranch has developed into a year-round hub of activity.
 They have a golf course, restaurant, and extensive trail system for hiking, mountain biking, and skiing.
 Snowshoers have several great places to hike here too.

 The ski resort base center offers trail maps and snowshoe equipment for rent.
-From here you can either trek straight out of the base via the Pirouette trail, or you can purchase a lift ticket for $20 and start trekking from the top of the Quick Draw Express on designated snowshoe-only trails.
+From here, you can either trek straight out of the base via the Pirouette trail, or you can purchase a lift ticket and start trekking from the top of the Quick Draw Express on designated snowshoe-only trails.

 Additionally, the Granby Ranch Golf Course is open to the public for free in the winter.
-However, they do not make snow, groom trails, or provide any retail/rental services here.
+However, they do not make snow, groom trails, or provide any retail/rental services.
 After exploring the trails, head to the Granby Ranch Grill for lunch or dinner.
-They also have a good happy hour from 3 to 6 p.m.
-Wednesdays through Sundays.